SyncfusionExamples/PDF-real-time-Examples/BoardingPassProject/README.md

 ##### Example: BoardingPass

 # Purpose
-The BoardingPass project is an example of the boarding pass generation.
-The example demonstrates a simple one-page document that includes a text, images.
+This project is an example of boarding pass generation.
+A boarding pass is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.

 # Prerequisites